ObserverOfTime/tachiyomi-extensions/README.md

 # Tachiyomi Extensions

-This repository contains my extensions for the Tachiyomi/Mihon app.
+This repository contains my extensions for the Tachiyomi app and its derivatives.

 ## Extensions